zendframework/zf2-documentation/docs/src/modules/zend.service-manager.intro.rst

 Initializers
 ^^^^^^^^^^^^

 You may want certain injection points to be always called.
-As an example, any object you load via the service manager that implements ``Zend\EventManager\EventManagerAwareInterface`` should likely receive an ``EventManager`` instance. **Initializers** are PHP `callbacks`_ or classes implementing ``Zend\ServiceManager\InitializerInterface``.
+As an example, any object you load via the service manager that implements ``Zend\EventManager\EventManagerAwareInterface`` should likely receive an ``EventManager`` instance. **Initializers** can be either PHP `callbacks`_ or classes implementing ``Zend\ServiceManager\InitializerInterface``.
 They receive the new instance, and can then manipulate it:

 .. code-block:: php
    :linenos: